Digitalturkk/Digitalturkk/README.md

 <h2> Salam 👋, I’m Digital Samurai </h2>

-Programming Instructor with оver 3 years expirience👨‍🏫
+Programming Instructor with оver 3 years expirience 👨‍🏫

 I’m interested in IT sphere at least for 9 years👀